Nigerian Americans

-Nigerian Americans (Ṇ́dị́ Naìjíríyà n'Emerịkà; Yan Amurka asalin Najeriya; Àwọn ọmọ Nàìjíríà Amẹ́ríkà) are Americans who are of Nigerian ancestry.
+Nigerian Americans (Ṇ́dị́ Naìjíríyà n'Emerịkà; Yan Amurka asalin Najeriya; Àwọn ọmọ Nàìjíríà Amẹ́ríkà; Mbon Naiyiria k'Àmérìkà) are Americans who are of Nigerian ancestry.
 The number of Nigerian immigrants residing in the United States is rapidly growing, expanding from a small 1980 population of 25,000.
-The 2022 American Community Survey (ACS) estimated that 712,000 residents of the US were of Nigerian ancestry.
+The 2024 American Community Survey (ACS) estimated that 858,236 residents of the US were of Nigerian ancestry.
 The 2012–2016 ACS placed the Nigerian-born population at 277,000.

 Similar to its status as the most populous country in Africa, Nigeria is also the African country with the most migrants to the US, as of 2013.
 In a study which was carried out by consumer genetics company 23andMe which involved the DNA of 50,281 people of African descent in the United States, Latin America, and Western Europe, it was revealed that Nigeria was the most common country of origin for testers from the United States, the French Caribbean, and the British Caribbean.

 Most Nigerian Americans, like British Nigerians, predominantly originate from southern Nigeria, as opposed to the Islamic northern half of the country.